 Every year we are exposed to a selection of exciting and innovative trends and 2016 has been no exception.
 While 2015 brought us the man bun and Adele’s latest album, 2016 has seen a spike in usage of the lemon emoji (thank you, Beyoncé), flowing bohemian blouses and…adult coloring books?
 What used to be a staple for busy parents and babysitters everywhere to entertain children is now targeting adults and currently one of 2016’s biggest trends.
 And we’re hoping it sticks.

 Although art itself may not be able to cure diseases, art therapy has been used as a coping strategy for years.
 A 2006 study found that women with cancer who participated in art therapy experienced a significant decrease in symptoms of physical and emotional distress.
 Art therapy is also a useful coping strategy for diseases other than cancer such as anxiety, depression, dementia and PTSD.
+It’s not just coloring books that are being used as art therapy.
+People are now even participating in diamond painting, which is essentially a satisfying combination of cross-stitch and painting by numbers by adding rhinestones to a canvas.
+You can access this therapeutic activity by visiting vizuart diamonds.

 WHAT IS HAPPENING WHEN WE COLOR?